MaxDavila/yahoo-bingo/README.md

 My node implementation for [Yahoo bingo](http://yahoobingo.herokuapp.com/) using vanilla JS.
 Refactoring is a WIP.

-Install dependencies: You have to have [node](http://nodejs.org/download/) installed.
+Install dependencies: You need to have [node](http://nodejs.org/download/) installed.
   ```
   $ npm install socket.io-client
   ```